How to Fix Float switch stuck on KitchenAid KDFE204KPS

 Float switch stuck

-This step-by-step repair guide walks you through fixing float switch stuck on your KitchenAid KDFE204KPS.
-With the right tools and parts, most homeowners can complete this repair in 1–2 hours and avoid a costly service call.
+This step-by-step repair guide will help you fix a float switch stuck on your KitchenAid KDFE204KPS.
+With the right tools and parts, most homeowners can tackle this repair in 1–2 hours and save themselves a costly service call.

 Part of our Top 20 Dishwasher Models & Common Repair Issues Guide.
 Browse all dishwasher repair guides for related models and issues.